O1ahmad/ansible-role-ansible/README.md

 `install_type: <package | archive>` (**default**: archive)
 - **package**: supported by Debian and Redhat distributions, package installation of Ansible pulls the specified package from the respective package management repository.

   - Note that the installation directory is determined by the package management system and currently defaults to under `/usr/{bin,lib, share}` for both distros.
-Attempts to set and execute a package installation on other Linux distros will result in failure due to lack of support.

 - **archive**: compatible with both **tar and zip** formats, archived installation binaries can be obtained from local and remote compressed archives either from the official [releases index](https://releases.ansible.com/ansible/?extIdCarryOver=true&sc_cid=701f2000001OH7YAAW) or those generated from development/custom sources.